YamilaTimmer/dynamic-modelling-of-cancer/README.md

 **Model evaluation**

-The linear model has some significant limitations concerning biological fidelity, it fails to take account for the volume depedent growth capacity and enviromental limiations.
+The linear model has some significant limitations concerning biological fidelity, it fails to take account for the volume dependent growth capacity and enviromental limiations.
 However due to its computational simplicity, it serves as a baseline function for numerical model validation and educational purposes in computational oncology.

-### Lineair limited growth model
+### Linear limited growth model
-The linear limited growth model, adresses a key error of the linear model. it does so by introducing a volume-dependence into the growth rate ($c$).
+The linear limited growth model, addresses a key error of the linear model. it does so by introducing a volume-dependence into the growth rate ($c$).
-This model consists of 2 distinct growth phases: an initial phase where the growth is highely dependent on the current volume $V$, folowed by a sustained linear phase when $V$ becomes large.
+This model consists of 2 distinct growth phases: an initial phase where the growth is highly dependent on the current volume $V$, followed by a sustained linear phase when $V$ becomes large.
 (Brú, 2003)

-This also makes this model more biologically plausible because of the gradual onset of enviromental constraints.
+This also makes this model more biologically plausible because of the gradual onset of environmental constraints.
 The growth rate stabilizes at a constant value for larger tumours duo to the increasing nutrient or oxygen limitations.